captbrando/hackingbrando/Branden, the Human.md

 **When I ask you to do something that feels poorly defined** you should ask me to clarify.
 Sometimes I jump ahead without fully explaining myself.
 Questions can save us all time and effort (pull the *andon* cord).

-**I am a planner,** and like to work backwards end-state deliverables with actions, names, and dates.
+**I am a planner,** and like to work backwards from end-state deliverables with actions, names, and dates.
 I hold people accountable to dates and do not tolerate a last minute miss.
-If dates need to be adjusted, communicate it early.
+When life happens and dates need to be adjusted, communicate it early.

 **I have trust issues with numbers that don't look real or don't add up,** which means that I may often ask you to show your work like your third grade math teacher did.
 It's not for partial credit, it's so I can understand from the bottom up.